-Written to comply with various state and federal requirements, the Statement of Beliefs states that you understand that ASH is a voluntary cost-sharing community and not a health insurance company.
-It must be on file with Alliance for Shared Health before we can share your medical needs.
-This is an important document: it proves you understand the key differences between voluntary health cost-sharing and health insurance (your online acceptance is considered a digital "signature.").
+Written to comply with various state and federal requirements, the Statement of Beliefs states that you understand that ASH is a non-profit health sharing ministry and not a health insurance company.
+Your electronic confirmation must be on file with Alliance for Shared Health before we can share your medical needs.
+This is an important document because it illustrates that you understand the key differences between health sharing and health insurance (your online acceptance is considered a digital "signature.").